AIML-Club-IIITNR/ML-Curriculum/README.md

 # ML-Curriculum
 Aggregated resources for learning data science, machine learning and deep learning.

+***[Update 10th August 2020] -***  Kaggle has recently launched [30 Days of ML](https://www.kaggle.com/thirty-days-of-ml) challenge, where you’ll receive hands-on assignments delivered to your inbox.
+The goal of these assignments is to rapidly cover the most essential skills needed to get your hands dirty with data.
+You'll start by learning how to code in Python and quickly learn how to build your first machine learning model.
+[Start you journey here.](https://github.com/AIML-Club-IIITNR/ML-Curriculum/tree/main/Kaggle%20-%2030DOML)

 **Data Science libraries:**
 - *Reading resources:*
 Compilation of relevant data science repositories and notebooks.